Athens High School (Alabama): Football

 School aluminas Philip Rivers was a successful quarterback for the Chargers and Colts of the National Football League.
 He has the most passing yards for any quarterback who never reached a Super Bowl.

 Softball

 In 2005, the Lady Eagles won area competition and went on to the state championship where they took home third place in 5A play.
 In 2010, the Golden Eagles won the state championship, scoring two upsets over top-ranked Mortimer Jordan High School in the finals.

+2022 State Champs in class 6A defeating Helena in the finals.
+2023 State runners-up in 6A losing to Wetumpka in the finals.
+2024 State Champs in 6A defeating Hartselle in the finals.

 Basketball

 Keith Askins is a retired NBA basketball player who played for the Miami Heat.
 Also, more recently, Richard Hendrix was an NBA power forward for the Golden State Warriors from Athens High.
 He currently plays overseas in Europe.